skfarhad/hazard_reporting_system/README.md

 ### System Architecture

-The following are the system Components:
+The followings are the main Components of this system:

 - Live Dashboard for Incident & Volunteer monitoring
 - Volunteer and Incident management database.